 How to Make an App: A step-by-step guide for beginners with tips and resources on how to build a mobile app.
 Whether you're a small business or a large company, don't worry - you can become an app builder.

 Mobile apps have changed how we live and work in our day-to-day lives.
-Serving a remote workforce is a requirement amid the COVID-19 pandemic.
-Mobile apps can improve worker productivity and customer engagement during this time.
+In office settings, offering apps that serve a remote workforce is now a requirement.
+Modern mobile apps can improve worker productivity, customer engagement, and customer satisfaction.

 Flesh out your Goals

 Many mobile apps are solutions to a problem.
 Before you can build an app, you need to identify goals for your app.
 These goals can be to entertain or solve a problem.
 Outline your application goals.

 If your goal is to solve an issue, think about how the app could help.
 What criteria would indicate that your app successfully solved the problem?
 If an app for filling out forms isn't faster than using a pen and paper, it won't increase workplace efficiency.Goals and success metrics will help flesh out your app idea and give you a clear vision.

 Research your app idea

 Having an app idea is great, but will anyone use it?
 Do your research to ensure a market exists for your internal enterprise solution, social media platform, or new app idea.
 You must have a valid app idea with real market demand.
 No one will use your app if there's no market for it.

 Are you building an app to replace paper forms in the workplace?